openharmony/docs/en/application-dev/application-models/data-share-via-want.md

 Users often need to share data (such as a text or an image) from one application to another.
 The following uses PDF file sharing as an example to describe how to use Want to share data between applications.

-Data sharing requires two UIAbility components (one for the sharing party and the other for the shared party) and one system component (used as the application selector).
+Data sharing requires two UIAbility components (one for the sharing party and the other for the shared party) and one system component (used as the application sharing box).
 When the sharing party initiates data sharing by calling **startAbility()**, the system implicitly matches and displays all applications that support the type of data to share.
 After the user selects an application, the system starts the application to complete data sharing.

 In this section, data sharing is triggered by touching a button.
 You can use other ways to trigger data sharing during application development.
 This section focuses on how to configure Want to implement data sharing.

 The following actions are involved for data sharing:

-- **ohos.want.action.select**: action of starting the application selector.
+- **ohos.want.action.select**: action of starting the application sharing box.
 - **ohos.want.action.sendData**: action of sending a single data record, that is, transferring data to the shared party.

 ## Sharing Party

-The sharing party starts an application selector and transfers the data to the shared party.
+The sharing party starts an application sharing box and transfers the data to the shared party.
 Therefore, Want of the sharing party must be nested at two layers.
-In the first layer, implicit Want is used together with the **ohos.want.action.select** action to display the application selector.
+In the first layer, implicit Want is used together with the **ohos.want.action.select** action to display the application sharing box.
 In the second layer, the data to share is declared

-in the custom field **parameters**, and then the Want that includes the **ohos.want.action.sendData** action and the **parameters** field is transferred to the application selector.
+in the custom field **parameters**, and then the Want that includes the **ohos.want.action.sendData** action and the **parameters** field is transferred to the application sharing box.
 The shared party obtains the shared data from **parameters**.

 ```ts
 import common from '@ohos.app.ability.common';